NCBI-Codeathons/beyond-phylogenies-team3/README.md

 - Highlight items on the tree itself
 - Real-time calculation of clade-defining substitutions
 - Increased options and flexibility in design/algorithms utilized
-- More fleshed out website and user interface
+- Hovering over residue belays its current value and reference value